Vishwamitra (TV series)

-Vishwamitra was an Indian television series, which aired in 1989, produced and directed by Dasari Narayana Rao.
+Vishwamitra is an Indian television series, which aired in 1989, produced and directed by Dasari Narayana Rao.
 The dialogues for the show were written by the Urdu poet Rahi Masoom Raza who previously wrote dialogues for Mahabharat.

 The show had its original run on DD National.

 Plot

 The story of show follows the character of Kshatriya King Vishwarath becoming a Brahmarishi Vishwamitra the sage after a feud with Sage Vashishtha over the divine cow Nandini.